hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

 <!--EndFragment-->

-Command to tag locally built docker image in order to push to AWS ECR private registry:
+Command to tag locally built Docker image in order to push to AWS ECR private registry:

 <!--StartFragment-->